QasimK/qasimk.github.io/_posts/2013-10-01-using-keepass-effectively.md

 10. (Optional: Go back to KeePassDroid and lock database - usually I just let it automatically lock which takes one minute depending on your settings)

 This is an extraordinarily long process which means I only actually login to something if I *really* have to.

+TODO: Update with the keyboard app.

+# On iOS

+Unfortunately, while functional, this experience is poor.

+TODO: This poor experience.

 [keepass]: http://keepass.info/
 [dropbox-refer]: https://db.tt/WLuCPAW6